 What is the Best Font for a Resume?

-Wondering what the best font for your resume is in 2021?
-The good news: there’s no one “best” font — just choose one with these three simple guidelines.
+Wondering how to choose the best font or font size for your resume ?
+The good news: there’s no one “best” font — just choose one with these three simple guidelines and set a readable resume font size with the tips that follow.

 By: Daniel Lorenzo | Marketing Director for Let’s Eat, Grandma